 You can call us on 1800 050 500 or contact us online through our website.
 To report a leak or fault, please call 1800 057 057, 24x7.

-With Stage 3 restrictions now in place throughout Victoria to combat the coronavirus (COVID-19) pandemic, Moondarra Reservoir is now closed to the public until further notice.
+With Stage 3 restrictions easing throughout Victoria, our Moondarra Reservoir is now open to the public.

 The drinking water we supply in Victoria is treated and safe to drink.

 There is no evidence that drinking water will be affected by COVID-19, or that it is transmitted by drinking water.

 There is also no evidence that the virus is transmitted by wastewater systems.